 Choose a site with full sun to ¾ day sun.
 Since daffodils are active in the spring and slip into dormancy by mid to late June, areas near/under open-branched or limbed-up deciduous trees can often work.
 These site are sometimes sunny and perfect before the trees fully leaf out.
 Other areas well suited for daffodils are garden beds where perennials will sprout and fill out by late spring, hiding the maturing daffodil foliage.

 Look for a site that drains well.
 Daffodils are happy in average garden soil, and as with most bulbs, good drainage is important to help avoid bulb rot.
 If your soil is heavy (clay or compacted) consider digging in generous amounts of soil amendments such as a balanced mix of course sand and compost, leaf mold or well-rotten manure.
 (Your local cooperative extension office can recommend good mixes that are appropriate for your local soil conditions.)

 A granular fertilizer (5-1-3) mixed into the planting soil according to package directions gets your plants off to a great start and feeds over a long period of time.
 Note: we do not recommend using bone meal as it encourages pets and pests to dig up the bulbs you just planted.

 Plant in the fall, when soil in your area has started to cool.
-Typically, daffodils can be planted right up until the soil freezes in cold regions, although earlier planting provides more time for bulb roots to grow.
+Typically, daffodils can be planted when the soil is quite chilly, but not frozen, although earlier planting provides more time for bulb roots to grow.
 Note that the roots continue to grow, albeit more slowly, when soils are cold but not frozen.
 Give your bulbs 4-6 weeks to root in before the ground freezes.